edbury/gremlin-camp/src/site/notes/encounters/house-sitting.md

 We are in apartment **318**.

-The gate code is `# 8675`.
+The gate code is "#8675".

-The wifi network is `blunderdome` and the password is `ghostpoops`.
+The wifi network is `blunderdome` and the password is "ghostpoops".

 ## Getting in

 The main entrance is on **Adeline Street** between **Yerba Buena Avenue** and **39th Street**.
 It's a large, rust-colored gate.

 Free parking is available on **39th** and **Yerba Buena**--just be aware of street sweeping.
-Both of these streets have separate, smaller entrances.
+Both of these streets have separate, smaller entrances you can also use.

-The gate code to enter the complex is `# 8675` (the first four digits of Jenny's phone number).
+The gate code to enter the complex is "#8675" (the first four digits of Jenny's phone number).

 From the main entrance, you can take an elevator on your left up to the third floor.
 Out of the elevator, turn left to cross a small skyway.
 Our apartment is straight ahead at the end of the hall.